yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Profile_MainClasses.html.md

 ##Provider

-This class represents the different social networks that exist today, such as Facebook, Twitter, Google+, and more.
-Currently, SOOMLA supports only Facebook, but in the near future, more social providers will be available.
+This class represents the different social networks that exist today.
+Currently, SOOMLA supports Facebook, Twitter, and Google+.

-The `Provider` class simply holds a string enumeration of the various providers that are available (or *will be* available).
+The `Provider` class simply holds a string enumeration of the various providers that are currently available, as well as those that will be available in the future.

 ##SocialActionType